Today, we are exploring 🌿Spring-Inspired 🐞Counters and 🔢Numbers Sensory Bin with a Math Twist.

 Exploring the sensory bin by touching and feeling the content stimulates tactile senses.

-Although this activity is primarily tactile (stimulating the sense of 🖐🏻 touch), the sense of 👀 sight was also stimulated as Adrian had to visually discriminate the miniature objects to retrieve, sort and count them.
-Also the sense of👃🏻 smell was triggered by smelling dried flowers and herbs, thus giving our Bird-inspired sensory bin an olfactory dimension.
+Although this activity is primarily tactile (stimulating the sense of 🖐🏻 touch), the sense of 👀 sight was also stimulated as Adrian had to visually discriminate the miniature objects to be retrieved, sorted and counted.
+Also, the sense of👃🏻 smell was triggered by smelling dried flowers and herbs, thus giving our sensory bin an olfactory dimension.

 I strongly believe that sensory bins are extremely important for child's development since by manipulating different textures and fillers children are triggering various sensory stimulations, sending multiple signals between neurons, thus strengthening neurons connectivity and spurring neuroplasticity (the production of new connections between neurons and new neurons themselves), which in turn increases brains' agility.
 Can we ask for more from an aesthetically pleasing tactile sensory bin?

-To learn more about Birds, see our 🐦 Bird Unit Study here.
+To learn more about Birds-Inspired activities, see our 🐦 Bird Unit Study here.